 1. The following regulations are to be observed by all visitors:

 2. The privilege of visiting relatives/friends is granted on the strict understanding that visitors abide by the above conditions.
-Failure to comply in full will result in the immediate termination of the visit and possible loss of subsequent visit privileges.
+Failure to comply in full will result in the immediate termination of the visit and possible loss of subsequent visitation privileges.

 4. Action may be taken by the civilian authorities against anyone contravening these Rules, under Section 22 Criminal Justice Act 1961 amending the Prison Act 1952 as modified to apply to Military Establishments